These pages do not apply outside Great Britain.

 It may be reasonable for the chair to accommodate contributions to discussions that may be given at slightly inappropriate times or that interrupt the flow of discussion.
 The employee who stammers may have been trying for some time make the contribution.

-For many of these points I am indebted to Working with students who stammer (pdf, external link) on the De Montfort University website, about how lecturers can support students who stammer.
+For many of these points I am indebted to Working with students who stammer (pdf on archive of De Montfort University website), about how lecturers can support students who stammer.

 One person who stammers writes that he has had positive experiences with using the following adjustment: